 If you're anything like me, you love ice cream!
-And to make my own gluten free waffle cones is great and I love to have the ability to do that.
+And to be able to make my own gluten free waffle cones is great.
 However, I'm not going to be eating ice cream every single day, so why in the world would I want another "gadget" to take up precious space?
 I hear ya.
 I'm not always about gadgets and extra equipment.
 I find other ways to make things than to buy some piece of equipment I'll hardly ever use.

-You could also make gluten free sandwich cookies.
-Make several flat pizzelles.
+Sandwiches -- you can also make gluten free sandwich cookies.
+Make several flat pizzelles or waffle cones.
 Spread one with nutella, dulce de leche, or fruit jam and top with another for a wonderful sandwich cookie.
 Or make my pizzelle s'mores sandwiches!
 If you choose to buy the waffle cone maker instead, make them large and then cut them into fourths.

 TIPS FOR MAKING GLUTEN FREE WAFFLE CONES

 - Set a timer (I used my phone timer) for 1 minute and check waffle on the first try.
 If it takes longer, find the time it takes to complete and set a timer for all the rest with the new time.
-Use an angled spatula, carefully slide it under the pizzelle and lift it off the machine.
+Use an angled spatula and carefully slide it under the pizzelle or waffle cone and lift it off the machine.

 HOW TO STORE WAFFLE CONES

 Store your cones in a glass container or hard plastic container to keep them crispy.
 I live in a very humid climate and glass is my favorite way of storing them.
 It is non porous and will keep them from going soft.
 If they should soften, put them on a baking sheet in a preheated 300 degree oven for about 5 minutes.
 They may unroll while reheating, so just re-roll them and they'll be good as new.

 Grab some of your favorite ice cream and make yourself an ice cream cone this summer!